sendgrid/docs/source/API_Reference/Web_API_v3/index.md

   show: true
 ---

 Welcome to SendGrid's Web API v3!
-This API is completely RESTful, fully featured, easy to integrate with, and offers support in [7 different languages]({{root_url}}/Integrate/libraries.html).
+This API is RESTful, fully featured, easy to integrate with, and offers support in [7 different languages]({{root_url}}/Integrate/libraries.html).

 {% anchor h2 %}
 Hello, World!